shenqildr/shenqildr.github.io/_pages/about.md

 # Biography

-Currently, I am working at the Shanghai AI lab as a research fellow.
+Currently, I am working at the Shanghai AI lab as a Research Fellow.
 I got a Ph.D. degree from [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/) and was supervised by Prof. [Quanshi Zhang](http://qszhang.com/#).
 Before that, I received my B.Sc. degree from Northeastern University.

 # Research Interests
 My research interests include topics in the explainability and safety of multi-modal foundation models. **We are looking for cooperation and research interns to work together on the safety/robustness/explainability of foundation models.
 Please drop me an email liudongrui@pjlab.org.cn if you are interested.**